2019 Shark Tank of Wellness Student Global Competition

 The “Shark Tank of Wellness” student competition is a unique global challenge that rewards students for their most innovative, impactful ideas for the wellness industry.

-Three finalists will be flown, along with their professors, to the annual Global Wellness Summit (GWS) being held October 15–17, 2019, at the Grand Hyatt Hong Kong.
+Three finalists will be flown, along with their professors, to the annual Global Wellness Summit (GWS) being held October 15–17, 2019, at the Grand Hyatt Singapore.
 Here, they will pitch their business idea to the attending Summit delegates—a “who’s who” in the global wellness world.
 Several business leaders will act as “Wellness Sharks” and ask questions of the students, who will defend their innovation and make a business case for its feasibility.
 The first, second and third place winners will then be announced on stage during the Global Wellness Summit.

 2019 Wellness Sharks